The glossary is a work in progress, please help if you can. You can discuss about this page on the documentation forum

 - On some instruments (Horns and Tubas for instance) the musicians transpose using alternative fingerings.

-- A tuplet divides it's next higher note value by a number of notes other than given by the time signature.
-For example a triplet divides the next higher note value into three parts, rather than two.
-Tuplets may be: triplets, duplets, quintuplet, and other.
+- A tuplet divides its next higher note value by a number of notes other than given by the time signature.
+For example a →triplet divides the next higher note value into three parts, rather than two.
+Tuplets may be: →triplets, →duplets, →quintuplets, and other.

-- Polyphonic instruments like Keyboards, Violins, or Drums need to write notes of different duration at the same time on the same Staff.
-To write such things each horizontal succession of notes has to be written on the staff independently.
+- Polyphonic instruments like Keyboards, Violins, or Drums need to write notes or chords of different duration at the same time on the same →staff.
+To write such things each horizontal succession of notes or chords has to be written on the staff independently.
+In MuseScore you can have up to 4 voices per staff.
+Not to be confused with vocalists, singing voices like soprano, alto, tenor and bass, which are better viewed as instruments.